Optimal housing and handling of breeding animals

 The floors must be intact and non-slippery in order to minimise the risk of injuries e.g. during hierarchy fights as much as possible.
 Damages to breeding animals during growth should, if possible, be avoided in order to avoid permanent damages that will compromise animal quality and productivity.

 Climate and Environment

 In addition to the layout of the pens, the climate and surrounding environment must also be considered a factor.
-Temperature in the units affects the growth rate of the animals, by affecting feed intake and general health, which is why it is essential to always focus on the optimum temperature level in all stages.
+The temperature in the units affects the growth rate of the animals, by affecting feed intake and general health, which is why it is essential to always focus on the optimum temperature level in all stages.

-In the weaning unit, focus must be on both room temperature as well as floor temperatures in the covered area.
+In the weaning unit, the focus must be on both room temperature as well as floor temperatures in the covered area.

 |Weight (kg)||Temperature below cover (°C)||Floor temperature below cover (°C)||Room temperature (°C)|

-During the remaining period, in the rearing unit, room temperature should be the primary adjustment, where floor heating can slowly be phased out due to the size of the animals and minimised need for additional heat.
+During the remaining period, in the rearing unit, room temperature should be the primary adjustment, where floor heating can slowly be phased out due to the size of the animals and minimised the need for additional heat.